Proven results with PONVORY™

 people didn’t have a worsening of disability symptoms in the clinical study that lasted about 2 years#

 The disability symptoms that were measured included: neurological function, mobility, the degree of daily walking activity, and the amount of assistance needed to perform routine tasks.

 didn’t have a worsening of disability over 2 years‖

 ¶Over the course of the study, disability progression was similar in people taking PONVORY™ and people taking Aubagio®.
 There was no statistically significant difference between the PONVORY™ and Aubagio® groups.

 #Disability progression was determined with predefined increases in Expanded Disability Status Scale (EDSS) scores, which were confirmed after 3 months over the course of the ~2-year study.

-‖3-month disability progression was observed in 10.8% of people taking PONVORY™ vs 13.2% taking Aubagio®.
+‖3-month disability progression was observed in 10.8% of people taking PONVORY™ vs 13.2% of people taking Aubagio®.